chinamike65/hugo-tuolesi/content/book3/book3en.md

 172

-Chapter 2 How to study after getting close to the guru
+#### Chapter 2 How to study after getting close to the guru

 The first chapter is full of people

 This part talks about the rarity and preciousness of the human being.

-The content includes: what is a leisurely human body; the value of a leisurely human body; the conditions for obtaining a leisurely human body; the rarity of a leisurely human body; cherishing a leisurely human body.
+The content includes: what is a precious human body; the value of a precious human body; the conditions for obtaining a precious human body; the rarity of a precious human body; cherishing a precious human body.

 Many people have been studying Buddhism for a long time, and they recite sutras and mantras diligently every day.
-However, they may have never considered a problem, or they may have never realized that it is a problem, which is about their own body, this fleshly body, what does it have? feature, what does it do.
+However, they may have never considered a problem, or they may have never realized that it is a problem, which is about their own body, this fleshly body, what does it have?
+What does it do?

 Because we have to rely on this body to practice, to get rid of troubles, to obtain happiness, until liberation and becoming a Buddha.

-So, we should know more about our own person.
+So, we should know more about ourselves.

 173

-1. What is a human body full of leisure time?
+1. What is a human body full of precious time?
 To liberate and become a Buddha, one must use the body to practice.

 However, everyone's physical conditions are different.
 For liberation, what kind of human body is the most extraordinary?
 The most useful and precious thing is to fill the human body with leisure.

-A human body full of leisure is a human body that has the eighteen conditions of eight leisure and ten perfection.
+A human body full of freedom is a human body that has the eighteen conditions of eight freedoms and ten advantages.

-(1) The eight flawless human beings have time.
+##### (1) The eight freedoms of human beings

-That is to say, those who wish to be liberated must not only respect and believe in the Three Jewels of the Guru, but also have the time and ability to hear, reflect, and cultivate the true Dharma.
-This is called leisure.
+That is to say, those who wish to be liberated must not only respect and believe in the Three Jewels of the Guru, but also have the time and ability to hear, reflect, and practice the true Dharma.
+This is called freedom.

-In order to understand the eight flaws, one must first understand the eight flaws.
+In order to understand the eight freedoms, one must first understand the eight flaws.

 The eight flaws are the eight obstacles to the practice of Buddhism, four of which are adverse conditions for human beings, and four are adverse conditions for non-human beings.

-The adverse conditions of the four kinds of human beings are: to meet the times of no Buddhadharma; to be born in a Buddhadharma-free area or not to believe in the Buddhadharma; to be deaf, dumb, and disabled; to hold wrong views.
+The four adverse conditions of human beings are:

+a buddha has not come; to be born in uncivilized lands; to be deaf, dumb, and disabled or with incomplete faculties; to hold wrong views.

 174

+(1) A buddha has not come

-(1) When there is no Buddhadharma era, if you are born in an era without Buddhadharma, you will not be able to practice Buddhadharma, and it will be useless to reincarnate as a human being.
+If you are born in an era where a buddha has not come, you will not be able to practice Buddhadharma, and it will be useless to take rebirth as a human being.

 The era without Dharma is very, very long.